liquity/dev/README.md

 Upon each redemption:
 - `baseRate` is decayed based on time passed since the last fee event
-- `baseRate` is incremented by an amount proportional to the fraction of the total CLV supply that was redeemed
+- `baseRate` is incremented by an amount proportional to the fraction of the total LUSD supply that was redeemed
 - The redemption fee is given by `baseRate * ETHdrawn`

 Upon each debt issuance:
-- `baseRate` is decayed based on time passed since the last fee event -The debt issuance fee is given `by baseRate * newDebtIssued`
+- `baseRate` is decayed based on time passed since the last fee event
+- The issuance fee is given by `baseRate * newDebtIssued`

 ### Intuition behind fees

 The larger the redemption volume, the greater the fee percentage.

-The longer the time delay since the last operation, the more the baseRate decreases.
+The longer the time delay since the last operation, the more the `baseRate` decreases.

 The intent is to throttle large redemptions with higher fees, and to throttle borrowing directly after large redemption volumes.
 The `baseRate` decay over time ensures that the fee for both borrowers and redeemers will “cool down”, while redemptions volumes are low.

 ### Fee decay Implementation

 Time is measured in units of minutes.
 The `baseRate` decay is based on `block.timestamp - lastFeeOpTime`.
 If less than a minute has passed since the last fee event, then `lastFeeOpTime` is not updated.
-This prevents “base rate griefing”: i.e. it prevents an attacker stopping the `baseRate` from decaying by making a series of redemptions or debt issuances with time intervals of < 1 minute.
+This prevents “base rate griefing”: i.e. it prevents an attacker stopping the `baseRate` from decaying by making a series of redemptions or issuing LUSD with time intervals of < 1 minute.

-The decay parameter is tuned such that the fee changes by a factor of 0.99 per hour, i.e. it loses 1% of it’s current value per hour.
+The decay parameter is tuned such that the fee changes by a factor of 0.99 per hour, i.e. it loses 1% of its current value per hour.
 At that rate, after one week, the baseRate decays to 18% of its prior value.
 The exact decay parameter is subject to change, and will be fine-tuned via economic modelling.

 ### Staking LQTY and earning fees

 LQTY holders may `stake` and `unstake` their LQTY in the `LQTYStaking.sol` contract.

-When a fee event occurs, the LUSD or ETH is sent to the staking contract, and a reward-per-unit-staked sum (F_ETH, or F_LUSD) is incremented.
+When a fee event occurs, the fee in LUSD or ETH is sent to the staking contract, and a reward-per-unit-staked sum (`F_ETH`, or `F_LUSD`) is incremented.
 A LQTY stake earns a share of the fee equal to its share of the total LQTY staked, at the instant the fee occurred.

 This staking formula and implementation follows the basic [“Batog” pull-based reward distribution](http://batog.info/papers/scalable-reward-distribution.pdf).

 ## Redistributions and Corrected Stakes

-When a liquidation occurs and the Stability Pool is empty, the redistribution mechanism should distribute the collateral and debt of the liquidated trove, to all active troves in the system, in proportion to their collateral.
+When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism should distribute the remaining collateral and debt of the liquidated trove, to all active troves in the system, in proportion to their collateral.

 For two troves A and B with collateral `A.coll > B.coll`, trove A should earn a bigger share of the liquidated collateral and debt.

 In Liquity it is important that all active troves remain ordered by their ICR.
 We have proven that redistribution of the liquidated debt and collateral proportional to active troves’ collateral, preserves the ordering of active troves by ICR, as liquidations occur over time.
 Please see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).

-However in the Solidity implementation, neither the collateral nor debt of active troves are compounded.
+However, when it comes to implementation, Ethereum gas costs make it too expensive to loop over all troves and write new data to storage for each one.
 When a trove receives redistribution rewards, the system does not update the trove's collateral and debt properties - instead, the trove’s rewards remain "pending" until the borrower's next operation.

 These “pending rewards” can not be accounted for in future reward calculations in a scalable way.

-However: the ICR of a CDP is always calculated as the ratio of its total collateral to its total debt.
+However: the ICR of a trove is always calculated as the ratio of its total collateral to its total debt.
 So, a trove’s ICR calculation **does** include all its previous accumulated rewards.

-**This causes a problem: redistributions proportional to initial collateral can break CDP Ordering.**
+**This causes a problem: redistributions proportional to initial collateral can break trove ordering.**

 Consider the case where new trove is created after all active troves have received a redistribution from a liquidation.
 This “fresh” trove has then experienced fewer rewards than the older troves, and thus, it receives a disproportionate share of subsequent rewards, relative to its total collateral.

 The fresh trove would earns rewards based on its **entire** collateral, whereas old troves would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the trove’s `coll` property.

 This can break the ordering of troves by ICR - see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).

 ### Corrected Stake Solution

 We use a corrected stake to account for this discrepancy, and ensure that newer troves earn the same liquidation rewards per unit of total collateral, as do older troves with pending rewards.
 Thus the corrected stake ensures the sorted list remains ordered by ICR, as liquidation events occur over time.